nus-cs2103-AY2021S1/ip/docs/README.md

 3. [E] Events: tasks with a specific date-time to indicate when the event will occur

 ## Getting started
-1. Install java 11 and above into your PC
+1. Make sure Java 11 or above is installed into your PC
 2. Download the latest version of DukeBT file [here](https://github.com/yanbingtao/ip/releases/download/v0.2/duke.jar).
 3. Double click the jar file to run the application.
 4. Welcome page will be automatically loaded (Shown below).